 1) When I’m living someplace that doesn’t have a decent local nursery nearby;

 2) When I’m looking for rare or hard to find plants; and

 Seed catalogues are able to offer a much wider range of choices for flower, herb and vegetable varieties than local nurseries and stores.
 Seeds are generally available sooner through on-line and catalogue sources than they are at stores and local nurseries.
 In fact, if you are planning to start seeds indoors or directly sow seeds outdoors, ORDER YOUR SEEDS NOW.

-Last year, producers sold out of many seed varieties early in the year.
+Last year, because of the COVID shutdown and the surge of people turning to gardening to fill their time at home and to fill their tummies (welcome to the club, new gardeners!), producers sold out of many seed varieties early in the year.
 I have already seen that is happening again this year.
 So, get moving!
 Some of my favorite on-line sources of seeds and plants include: Logee’s, Plant Delights Nursery, Johnny’s Selected Seeds, and Peony’s Envy.